by ProcureDeskLast Updated : May-26-2019

 We are sure that the savings are more than your cost of capital.

-Whether your company is able to take advantage of early payment discounts depends on two factors
+Whether your company can take advantage of early payment discounts depends on two factors:

 • Whether you have negotiated early payment discounts in the first place.